-- 5. Open the gray water valve.
-Be sure there are no sags in the hose to ensure complete drainage.
-Close gray water valve as soon as tank is empty. - 6.
+- 4. Close sewage valve and open waste (grey) water dump valve with a quick pull.
+Close valve handle as soon as tank is empty. - 5.
 After both tanks have been drained, run several gallons of water into the sewage tank through the toilet.
 Then open sewage dump valve and drain the tank again.
+Close valve when done. - 6.
+Close hose valve by pulling handle up until lock snaps into place. - 7.
+Rinse end of sewer hose thoroughly with water and stow.

-Close valve and replace dust cap securely. - 7.
-It is advisable to add an odor control chemical to the sewage holding tank.
-These chemicals are available at most R.V. stores. - 8.
-Rinse sewer hose thoroughly with water and stow.
+8. It is advisable to add an odor control chemical to the sewage holding tank.
+These chemicals are available at most R.V. stores.